sap-linuxlab/demo.sap_install/assets/doc/05-templates-vmware.md

    4. on `02 basic OS Setup` select job template `03-A Hana preparation` on success
    5. on `02 basic OS Setup` select job template `04-A Netweaver preparation` on success
    6. on `03-A Hana preparation` select job template `03-B HANA install` on success
-   7. on `03-B HANA install` select jo template `03-CD- HANA HSR and Cluster` on success
+   7. on `03-B HANA install` select to template `03-CD- HANA HSR and Cluster` on success
    8. on `03-CD- HANA HSR and Cluster` select `04 - SAP S/4HANA install` on success
    9. on `04-A Netweaver Preparation`, click the chain symbol and connect it to the existing `04 - SAP S/4HANA install` tile
    10. Click `Save`